WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - the benefit here is the _elasticity_ of the storage.
 Keep in mind that EFS can grow almost infinitely.

+#### Layers

+- External code that you can pull into your AWS Lambda environment.

+- Not very relevant in the JavaScript ecosystem (apart from brining 3rd party binaries) – we can bundle pretty much anything nowadays.

+- There are **AWS provided and "custom" layers**.

+  - The "custom" layers are mostly distributed via the AWS Lambda Layer ARN.

+  - You can (and I think you must) attach some IAM permissions to your Layer.
+If you want to share your Layer with a 3rd party, you have to grant their account access to the layer.

+- Keep in mind that layers are immutable.
+If you update the layer, you have to update your AWS Lambda configuration to use the newest version.

+- You **want to use Layers for things that rarely change**.

+- **Layers are regional, if you want to share your Layer, and your layer is popular, you will have to deploy this Layer to every region**.

+##### Pulling the layer from the ARN

+- You can pull the layer from the ARN.
+These are usually layers published by others and they have sufficient permissions attached to the layer which enable you to use that layer.

+- **When you use the layer, AWS pulls that layer into your account**.
+This means that **if the external layer were to be deleted, your function will still work as expected**.

 #### Container deployments

 - you can package your lambda code as a container image and push that to ECR